sebbrochet/buildlist/README.md

 Tool to display ordered list of builds to launch in order to make a package, based on dependencies between packages

-Dependencies are described with a file in YAML format, see sample.yml file.
+Dependencies are described with a file in YAML format, see [https://github.com/sebbrochet/buildlist/blob/master/sample.yml](sample.yml) file.

-And ordered list of build for a specific package can be requested as folow
+And ordered list of build for a specific package can be requested as follow:
 ```
 # buildlist -g sample.yml -p package1
 package4,package3,package2,package1